sunilvb/spring-kafka-registry/README.md

     --property schema.registry.url=http://schema-registry:8081 \
     --from-beginning
 ```
-You should see a similar out put in your terminal window :
+You should see a similar out put in your browser window :

 ![alt text](docs/output3.jpg)